MATT SWAN [swanny]

 A tour shortly ensued and Triple J went on to air their first single on ‘Home n Hosed’, which at the time was called ‘Leaving’ but was later named ‘Come on Over’.

-By the end of 2012 Mike had elected to move back to the UK, leaving the friendship and band in a state of crisis and ultimately unfinished.
+By the end of 2012 Mike had elected to move back to the UK, leaving the friendship and band behind.

 Since 2013 Swanny’s musical endeavours have included bands including the powerful rock duo ‘Elegant Shiva’, rockabilly band ‘The Swamps’ as well as others.
 His bands have supported Wolfmother, Sticky Fingers, Omar Rodriguez and Kingswood.